 - You could be afraid that you will not present well.

-Underlying message: I’m afraid that I am inept, lack ability, and I fear that I’ll look clumsy and ill-prepared when I give my speech.
+The underlying message: I’m afraid that I am inept, lack of ability, and I fear that I’ll look clumsy and ill-prepared when I give my speech.

 - You could be afraid that you are not going to impress your supervisor or co-workers.